mckennapsean/dissertation/content/02-background.md

 project's context and for transferring design knowledge and guidelines to other visualization projects. **Process models**, on the other hand, capture the _how_ of design, characterizing the actions that a designer takes as a series of steps.

-Linking a process model to a decision model enables visualization designers to verify and validate the design decisions they make along each step of the design process.
-This link is highlighted by Sch\mbox{\"{o}}n's reflection-in-action concept [@Schon1983], which emphasizes that the processes of doing and thinking are complementary to each other; thus, the design process and its many design decisions are intricately interconnected.
+Linking a process model to a decision model enables visualization designers to verify and validate the design decisions they make along each step of the design process, but existing models for visualization design have failed to do so.
+This link between decision and process models is highlighted by Sch\mbox{\"{o}}n's reflection-in-action concept [@Schon1983], which emphasizes that the processes of doing and thinking are complementary to each other; thus, the design process and its many design decisions are intricately interconnected.
+However, existing visualization design process models fail to capture this link and thus do not meet a goal of justifiability.
+Additionally, we encountered limitations from existing models in terms of actionability since guidance, descriptions, and definitions for steps of the design process are not always outlined.

 ### Design Decision Models